magpie-ea/relevance-of-answers/analysis/README.md

 This directory contains scripts for results post-processing and analysis.

 ## Preregistered analysis
-The official preregistered analysis (including preregistered "exploratory" analysis) are all performed in `data-analysis-round-prereg.qmd`
+The official preregistered analysis (including preregistered "exploratory" analysis) are all performed in `data-analysis-01b-prereg.qmd`

 Other (related) files:

-- `data-analysis_main.qmd` - original exploratory DA based on pilot studies
+- `data-analysis-01a-main` - original exploratory DA based on pilot studies
-- `data-analysis_reproduceV01.qmd` - reproducing initial results with subsequent explorations (paper revision)
+- `data-analysis_02-RelOnly` - analysis of follow-up experiment (only relevance judgements)
+- `data-analysis_03-extended4revision` - further exploration of additional measures or link functions

 ## Qualitative analysis
 The qualitative analysis is performed in `qualitative_analysis.ipynb`.